anydotcrypto/docs.any.sender/README.md

 ### Announcement!

-The surge in network congestion has severely impacted the daily average fee as it has risen from 10-15 gwei to 80+.
-To help the community navigate the high-fee summer season, we have reducedthe any.sender fee to **1% of the final gas cost**.
+The daily average fee on Ethereum has risen from 10-15 gwei to 80+ gwei.
+We built any.sender to help the community navigate the high-fee season, but we did not expect it to arrive so soon.
+We have reduced the any.sender fee to **1% of the final gas cost** to ensure we are helping you save money.
 Please see [Pricing](./docs//payments.md#pricing) for more information.

 We have released two new features for any.sender: